 Finally, to the jar without a label, he said nothing at all.

-At the end of 30 days, the rice in the jar labeled “Thank You” began to ferment and release a pleasant smell.
-The rice labeled “You’re an Idiot” turned black and mushy, and emitted a sour smell.
+At the end of 30 days, the rice in the jar labelled “Thank You” began to ferment and release a pleasant smell.
+The rice labelled “You’re an Idiot” turned black and mushy, and emitted a sour smell.
 Finally, the rice that had been ignored and neglected began to mold and rot.